VanishingTacos/go-alias-rust/README.md

 ## USAGE: In browser type localhost or whatever alas you may use for localhost/alias
 # /
 Mistype any shortcuts to see all your shortcuts
+- has a table of all the shortcuts from the shortcuts.json
+- has a nav bar at top of all other tools with this tool

 # /sql WIP